Plate of smoked meats.

 • Southbank

 Been down to the Conservatory yet?
-It’s Crown’s upmarket buffet restaurant and it’s one of the city’s most popular.
+It’s Crown’s upmarket buffet restaurant and one of the city’s most popular spots for an all-you-can-eat feast.
 The globally diverse menu covers fresh Aussie seafood, sushi, curries, stir-fried dishes hot off the wok, salads, meat carving stations, pizza, pasta and more over the course of three sittings per day.
-Go in for a bottomless brekky, laze around for a luxurious lunch or take dinner up a notch before you hit the surrounding Southbank bars and nightlife.
+Go in for a bottomless brekky, laze around for a luxurious lunch or take dinner up a notch before you hit the surrounding Southbank bars.
 Just be sure to leave room for sweet treats at the end.
 The bar’s glorious chocolate fondue fountain provides plenty of scope for a choose-your-own-dessert adventure.

 • Melbourne